Shield Yourself from Swindles

 - File a criminal report with your local police.

 - Report the theft to the Social Security Administration’s Fraud Hotline.

 - Alert the passport office to watch for someone ordering a passport in your name.

-If you have been a victim, contact Caribe Federal Credit Union at 787-474-5151 and/or visit the following websites: Looks too good to be true, Fake Checks, Postal Inspectors or Anti Phishing.
+If you have been a victim, contact Caribe Federal Credit Union at 787-474-5151 and the Federal Trade Commission at www.ftc.gov.